nextleap-project/countermitm/source/new.rst

 Alice and Bob.

 1. Alice sends a bootstrap code to Bob via the second channel.

-   The bootstrap code consists of:
+   a) The bootstrap code consists of:

    - Alice's Openpgp4 public key fingerprint ``Alice_FP``,
      which acts as a commitment to the